Learn How to Become a Licensed Certified Public Accountant In Colorado

 - Economics Management and marketing

 The 150 credit hours required for certification can include 120- hours of bachelor’s degree and 30 hours of upper-level coursework.
+Keep in mind that your college level credit hours must be part of a CPA exam program in order to qualify.

 Prospective CPA candidates who attended school outside the US must ensure their education credentials are submitted and evaluated by a member of the National Association of Credential Evaluation Services Inc.